We thank all who have waited patiently with us for so many years as we have gotten our Polish Tatra breeding program off to a solid start.

-We would like to share why we have selected our two special Tatras as foundation stock, imported from Poland, to launch our small breeding program.
-We have raised eight purebred Polish Tatra Sheepdogs and two Polish Tatra mixes over the last fourteen years, so we have accumulated a little working knowledge of the breed.
+We would like to share why we have selected our special Tatras as foundation stock, imported from Poland, to launch our small breeding program.
+We have raised eight purebred Polish Tatra Sheepdogs and two Polish Tatra mixes over the last fifteen years, so we have accumulated a little working knowledge of the breed.
 Having raised many puppies over the last fifty years, including puppies preparing for guide dog work for the blind, I acquired a comfortable working knowledge of the working canine.
-Although I have enjoyed each of the breeds I have raised, I have selected the Polish Tatra Sheepdog as the only breed which we hope to reproduce, due to its exceptional nature, common sense and deep devotion which perfectly suit our farm and family.
+Although I have enjoyed each of the breeds I have raised, I have selected the Polish Tatra Sheepdog as our foundation breed which we hope to reproduce, due to its exceptional nature, common sense and deep devotion and happy work ethic, which perfectly suit our farm and family.

-We now have two outstanding representatives of the Polish Tatra Sheepdog: a Tatra male, Dużo Serca Kraina Zimy, imported from Poland, and a beautiful female, “Zosia” Wendy Gold Brilliance, also imported from Poland.
-Both are breed champions, having attained American Rare Breed Association “Champion of Beauty” titles.
+We now have three outstanding representatives of the Polish Tatra Sheepdog: a classy Tatra male, Dużo Serca Kraina Zimy, imported from Poland, a beautiful female, “Zosia” Wendy Gold Brilliance, also imported from Poland, and an exceptional daughter of the above two Tatras, LFI’s Panda Bear, whose hips rated OFA good at two years of age.
+Both Dużo and Zosia are breed champions, having attained American Rare Breed Association “Champion of Beauty” titles.
 Polish Tatra Sheepdogs are unable, at this time, to be registered with AKC, but they are eligible for UKC and ARBA registration.
 We believe that Dużo and Zosia have a nice balance of beauty, conformation and function along with working ability and balanced psyche.
-They are the two dogs from which we unequivocally want progeny to replace our own working dogs on our farm in the future and through which we also hope to further the Polish Tatra Sheepdog breed in the United States.
+They are the two dogs from which we unequivocally want progeny to replace our own working dogs on our farm and through which we also hope to further and preserve the Polish Tatra Sheepdog breed in the United States.
 It is difficult to find Polish Tatra Sheepdogs that are representative of, and likely to improve, the Polish Tatra Sheepdog breed, even incrementally, in the United States.
-We believe Dużo and Zosia will offer the best promise towards this end.
+We believe that Dużo, Zosia and Panda will offer the best promise towards this end.

-Both Dużo and Zosia have exceptional coats, skin and ears.
+Both Dużo, Zosia and Panda have exceptional coats, skin and ears.
 These traits help them to not only enjoy the cold weather but also to really flourish during winter and to make their daily care very manageable.
 Their good skin protects them from hot spots and ear infections during wet, humid and hot weather.
 Both have excellent teeth and ears.
 Their ears have sufficient hair covering to protect them well from the flies of summer.
 Their coats are easy to manage with only a daily brush, yet are substantially able to protect them from the elements during all four seasons.
-You will see three of their offspring from their first (and only) litter at the top of this page.
-Both dogs are Brucellosis negative.
-Dużo and Zosia are deeply devoted to each family member and love to be with us whenever possible.
+Both Dużo and Zosia are Brucellosis negative.
+Panda has not yet been tested for Brucellosis.
+Dużo, Zosia and Panda are deeply devoted to our family and love to be with us whenever possible.

 In general, Tatras prefer winter over summer.
 The heat is difficult for them.
 Dużo enjoys working so much, however, that he will regularly challenge this breed characteristic in order to work alongside each of us in the heat whenever we are out on the farm.
 We call him “shovel ready” because he loves to be a working buddy to each of us and is always ready to join in with our activities and projects.